giantswarm/docs/src/content/advanced/ingress/service-type-loadbalancer/index.md

     service.beta.kubernetes.io/aws-load-balancer-type: "nlb"
 ```

-Network load balancers will use [Subnet Discovery](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.4/deploy/subnet_discovery/) to attache to a suitable subnet.
+Network load balancers will use [Subnet Discovery](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.4/deploy/subnet_discovery/) to attach to a suitable subnet.
 With the following [annotation](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.4/guide/service/annotations/#subnets) the subnet can be specified either by nameTag or subnetID:

 ```